dylanrees/citizen-science/README.md

  * [LibGen](http://libgen.io/) - An online tool for gaining access to scientific articles that are normally beyond paywalls

 ## literature and philosophy:
+ * [Buckets of Resistance: Standards and the Effectiveness of Citizen Science](https://www.academia.edu/7622292/Buckets_of_Resistance_Standards_and_the_Effectiveness_of_Citizen_Science?auto=download) - A paper describing ways that citizen science can challenge existing scientific and political power structures

 ## citizen science spaces:
  * [Genspace](http://genspace.org/) - One of the oldest and most successful DIY Bio labs, located in Brooklyn, NYC.